syncfusion-content/blazor-docs/blazor/pager/customization.md

 ## Custom CSS

 To modify the Pager's appearance, you need to override the default CSS of the Pager.
-This can be achieved by using the `CSSClass` property.
+This can be achieved by using the `CssClass` property.

-In the following sample, the value for the `CSSClass` property is set as customCss, and this root class is used to customize the Pager appearance.
+In the following sample, the value for the `CssClass` property is set as custom CSS, and this root class is used to customize the Pager appearance.

 ```csharp
 @using Syncfusion.Blazor.Navigations